sparktsang/sparktsang.github.io/_posts/body-and-system.md

 "Do you have 20 or 30 baht I could have?" he asked, his voice soft, almost apologetic.
 "For some noodles.
 It's totally okay if not."

+My intuition screamed that this was real, even though my rationality refused to believe, at least for the moment.

+The question escaped my lips before I could stop it, a shocked, involuntary response.
+"So you are relying on friends to live?"
+"Yes," he said, his gaze unwavering.

+A wave of regret washed over me.
+The question was a clumsy intrusion, a violation.
+If it was true, I had just poured salt on an open wound.
+The air in the small bathroom grew thick with a palpable, suffocating awkwardness.
+I had to say something, anything, to break the silence.

-"Let me think about whether I can help," I said, a coward's answer to buy myself a moment.
-"I'll be around here," he replied, and sat down in the lobby, a portrait of patient desperation.
+"Let me think about how I can help," I finally managed, a coward's answer designed to buy myself a moment, to neither offer false hope nor dismiss his plight.

+He simply nodded, his dignity intact.
+"I'll be around," he said.

 Walking to lunch, my mind was not my own.
 It had become a courtroom, a battlefield where four distinct voices, four aspects of myself, waged a furious war over a single, 30-baht question.